Blonde (2022 film): Industry reception

 Joyce Carol Oates, the author of the novel on which the film is based, observed a rough cut of the film, and publicly stated: "I have seen the rough cut of Andrew Dominik's adaptation and it is startling, brilliant, very disturbing and perhaps most surprisingly an utterly 'feminist' interpretation... not sure that any male director has ever achieved anything [like] this."

+Spanish director Pedro Almodóvar called Blonde a "great film" and praised Ana de Armas for portraying Monroe in "a chillingly real way."
+He later argued that de Armas deserved to win the Best Actress Oscar for her performance.

 Actress Jamie Lee Curtis—who starred opposite Ana de Armas in Knives Out (2019), and whose father, Tony Curtis, starred opposite Monroe in Some Like It Hot (1959) and is featured in Blonde—was impressed with de Armas' performance, after also seeing an early cut: "I dropped to the floor.
 I couldn't believe it.
 Ana was completely gone.
 She was Marilyn."
 Brad Pitt, who co-produced the film via his Plan B banner praised de Armas' performance, saying "She is phenomenal in it.
 That's a tough dress to fill.
 It was 10 years in the making.
 It wasn't until we found Ana that we could get it across the finish line".
 Actor Casey Affleck also praised the film, stating, "I've seen a couple of versions of Blonde and it's taken him [Dominik] a long time to get it out into the world.
 But that's just how he is.
 He's so slow with it.
 And it's an amazing, beautiful film."

 Suzie Kennedy, an English Marilyn Monroe impersonator and historian for over twenty years, openly despised the film, calling it "a terrible movie... an absolute assassination of Marilyn Monroe's legacy... an assassination of an icon," and that it "capitalized on and exploited the deep sadness of Marilyn's life."